-Student name People Soft # Pitt email address Proposed Master's Thesis Title: Committee members should be selected ea committee members, discuss the thesis top • oject.
-The student should contact the proposed on the committee.

-Committee Advisor/Chair:
+Student name_____People Soft #Pitt email address

+Completed via Docusign by contacting Laura Martin
-In consultation with an academic advisor, the student will need to select a research mentor to serve as the Thesis Committee Advisor/Chair.
-The Advisor/Chair must have a faculty appointment within the Department and have expertise and research experience in the area of investigative study.
-If the Advisor/Chair is an adjunct member of the Department, they would be a co-advisor with a regular Department faculty member.

-Committee Members: The committee will consist of University of Pittsburgh faculty members, the # of members depend on the department.

-In consultation with the Thesis Advisor/Chair, the student selects 2 members (3 for CSD):

-- At least 1 (2 for CSD) member(s) must be a SHRS faculty member from within the student's department. - At least 1 committee member must be a regular (not adjunct) member of the SHRS Graduate Faculty. - If required a 3rd committee member may be from within the department, SHRS or the University. - Additional members from outside the University are allowed (serving as non-voting members), but not required, and would be in addition to the 2 or 3 University of Pittsburgh faculty members. (names can be added on back of the form)

-Committee Members (by signing this you are agreeing to be a part of this committee)
+Proposed Master's Thesis Title: Committee members should be selected early in the formula committee members, discuss the thesis topic, and obtain to • • uld contact the proposed Committee Advisor/Chair: In consultation with an academic advisor, the student will n eed to select a rese arch mentor to serve as t he Thesis Committee Advisor/Chair.
+The Advisor/Chair must have a fa culty appointment within the Department a nd have expertise and research experience in the area of investigative ve study.
+If the Advi sor/Chair is an adjunct me ember of the Department, they would be a co-advisor with a regular Dep artment faculty me mber.
+Committee Members : The committee will consist of University department. sity of Pittsburgh fa culty members, the # of m nembers depend on the In consultation with the Thesis Advisor/Chair, the student se elects 2 members (3 for CSD): • At least 1 (2 for CSD) member(s) must be a SHRS faculty member from with in the student's departme ent. • At least 1 committee member must be a regular (not ac ljunct) member of t he SHRS Graduate Faculty ' . • If required a 3rd committee member may be from with in the department, SHRS or the University.
+Additional members from outside the University are all - not required, and would be in addition to the 2 or 3 University of Pitts form) Committee Members (by signing the nis you are agreeing g to be a part of this com mittee) Thesis Advisor/Chair (printed name and signature) Date Dept/Affiliation SHRS Grad Faculty?
+(Y/N)

 Thesis Advisor/Chair (printed name and signature) Date Dept/Affiliation SHRS Grad Faculty?
 (Y/N) Member (printed name and signature) Date Dept/Affiliation SHRS Grad Faculty?
 (Y/N) Member (printed name and signature) Date Dept/Affiliation SHRS Grad Faculty?
 (Y/N) Member (printed name and signature) Date Dept/Affiliation SHRS Grad Faculty?
+(Y/N)

-(Y/N) The thesis committee listed above is approved and the s tudent may proceed to prepare and defend th e master's Thesis Prospectus.
-D 1 101 1 D-4-
+The thesis committee listed above is approved and the student may proceed to prepare and defend the master's Thesis Prospectus.